$299.00 $479.99 Buy It Now

 When it comes to mirrorless cameras, one of the key factors to consider is the sensor size.
 The sensor in a camera is essentially the digital equivalent of film in a film camera.

-See also Will nikon ever make a mirrorless camera
+See also How to protect a mirrorless camera without a case

 The sensor size affects various aspects of image quality, including low light performance, dynamic range, and depth of field.
 Generally, larger sensors can capture more light and produce better image quality compared to smaller sensors.